The future of automotive retail

 Strategies to help

-Sustainability strategies should be implemented at every stage of the sales cycle to address environmental concerns, and BI systems that make it easier to respond to changes in demand and regulation can make that happen.
-BI tools that allow for impact measurement and sustainability reporting are especially fundamental for driving change off the back of incoming insights.
+Sustainability strategies should be implemented at every stage of the sales cycle to address environmental concerns, and performance management platforms that make it easier to respond to changes in demand and regulation can make that happen.
+Performance management tools that allow for impact measurement and sustainability reporting are especially fundamental for driving change off the back of incoming insights.
 By focusing on non-financial KPIs within these dashboards, retailers can also ensure that they’re able to assess activities and relationships, considering how they fit within existing environmental objectives, and also how they can adapt to an ever-changing environmental landscape.

 Remain competitive with data-driven insights